 Visit the Criadero de Cocodrilos croc farm

-If you failed to catch sight of a Cuban crocodile in its natural environment in the national park, have no fear!
+If you fail to catch sight of a Cuban crocodile in its natural environment in the Ciénaga de Zapata National Park, have no fear!
 You’re guaranteed a sighting at the Criadero de Cocodrilos crocodile farm.
-Located just off the main road to Playa Larga, the farm has played a major role in bring the Cuban crocodile back from extinction since it was founded in 1962.
-With a focus strongly on conservation and breeding, visitors can see the crocodiles at all the different stages of life, from youngster to fully-grown adult, and even hold a juvenile for a photo op!
+Located just off the main road to Playa Larga.
+The farm has played a major role in bringing the Cuban crocodile back from the edge of extinction since it was founded in 1962.
+With a strong focus on conservation and breeding, visitors can see the crocodiles at all the different stages of their life.
+From youngsters right up to fully-grown adults.
+You can even hold a juvenile crocodile for a photo op if you so desire.

 Commemorate the revolution at the Bay of Pigs

-Playa Giron on the Bay of Pigs has some exquisite vistas, and wonderful snorkelling and diving, however its probably best known as the site at which US-backed counter-revolutionaries stormed the Cuban coast in a failed attempt to overthrow Fidel Castro’s regime in 1961.
-Never one to let an opportunity slide, the Cuban government has since erected a number of propaganda boards, while the Museo de Playa Giron gives the full lowdown, and has exhibits that include a plane and weaponry used in the battle.
-Don’t miss the 15-minute film either, which gives a real sense of the heightened tensions the Cold War leading to the Cuban Missile Crisis the following year.
+Playa Giron on the Bay of Pigs has some exquisite vistas, and wonderful snorkeling and diving, however its probably best known as the site at which US-backed counter-revolutionaries stormed the Cuban coast in a failed attempt to overthrow Fidel Castro’s regime in 1961.
+The Museo de Giron at the Bay of Pigs gives you a full historical rundown.
+The museum has exhibits of planes and other weaponry used in the battle.
+Don’t miss the 15-minute film either, which gives a real sense of the heightened tensions of the Cold War that lead to the Cuban Missile Crisis of the following year.

 Glide across the Laguna del Tesoro

-The Laguna del Tesoro, or Treasure Lake – so named after legends of the indigenous Taino people hurriedly hiding their gold at the coming of the Spanish conquistadors in the 1500s – is also not to be missed.
-The fact the lake is only reachable by boat only adds to the intrepid feel, while its eastern side is home to the Villa Guama tourist resort, spread over a handful of small islands and constructed to resemble a traditional Taino village.
-The lake is also popular with big game fishermen and women, thanks to its stock of carnivorous largemouth bass, which can grow up to 75 cm in length and weigh close to 11.5 kg!
+The Laguna del Tesoro or Treasure Lake, is named after a 16th century legend that the indigenous Taino people hurriedly hiding threw their gold into the lake when they heard that the Spanish conquistadors coming.
+The lake is accessible by boat only, via the wetlands of Boca de Guamá.
+The eastern side of the lake is home to the Villa Guamá tourist resort, spread over a handful of small islands and constructed to resemble a traditional Taino village.
+The lake is also popular with big game fishermen and women, thanks to its stock of trout and the carnivorous Large Mouth Bass, which can grow up to 75 cm in length and weigh close to 11.5 kg!

 Say what?
-No, don’t pack your bags and jet off just yet, because the former sugar mill town of Australia lies in the Zapata Peninsula.
-The sugar mill office, the forward headquarters of none other than Fidel Castro himself during the Bay of Pigs invasion, now houses a small counterpart museum to that at Playa Giron, while there’s also a small museum dedicated to steam locomotives too, displaying rail stock originally used to transport sugar cane to the mill.
-While in Australia you might also fancy checking out Finca Fiesta Campesina, a slightly bizarre blend of theme park and county fair, with a small ‘zoo’ and bull-riding, which is worth a stop for the coffee and sugarcane alone.
+No, don’t pack your bags and jet off just yet, because the former sugar mill town of Australia lies on the Zapata Peninsula.
+The sugar mill office which was once used as command headquarters by Fidel Castro during the Bay of Pigs invasion, now houses a small revolutionary museum.
+It contains the desk and phone from where Fidel commanded his forces and other memorabilia.
+There’s also a small museum dedicated to steam locomotives too, displaying rail stock originally used to transport sugar cane to the mill.
+While in Australia you might also fancy checking out Finca Fiesta Campesina, a slightly bizarre blend of theme park and county fair, with a small ‘zoo’ and bull-riding.

-Far from being a mercurial swamp, the Zapata Peninsula offers visitors a wealth of extraordinary experiences.
-Whether you’re eager to soak up the sun on the region’s beaches, encounter wildlife on tours or the crocodile farm, delve beneath the waves while snorkelling or diving, trace Cuba’s turbulent revolutionary history, or grab a rod and reel, there’s definitely something for you in the Zapata Peninsula!
+The Zapata Peninsula offers the visitor a wealth of extraordinary experiences.
+Whether you’re eager to soak up the sun on the region’s beaches, encounter wildlife on tours or the crocodile farm, delve beneath the waves while snorkeling or scuba diving, trace Cuba’s turbulent revolutionary history, or grab a rod and reel, there’s definitely something for you on the Zapata Peninsula!